kiteretro/Super-AIO/README.md

 The 'tester' folder must exist as the root path of `/home/pi/tester` (unless you change the bindir in the tester.py sctipt).

 The script will test for the existence of USB devices (basically just an `lsusb` and some regex), followedby showing a 320x240 test image to screen.
 With this you can identify which LCD channels are problematic.

+You will probably need to set the binaries to executable:
+- `chmod +x pngview`

 The script is launched with `python tester.py`